IDerr/IDerr.github.io/content/post/openfoodfacts-week-2/index.md

 ![4.jpg](4.jpg)

 Oh, we have found 4 products without any creator, weird...

 We can now report that to the OpenFood facts team :)

-A lot can be done with that, and if tomorrow we want to build an Android app, our API will be ready to go !
+Analysis can be done very quicky with tools like this, and if we want to build an Android app, our API will be ready to go !

 ## Next steps
-Next steps, develop a lot more graphql queries to find inconsitent data, and improve the model.
+Next steps, develop more GraphQL queries to find inconsistent data & improve the data model.
-I'll focus on that for next week !
+I'll focus on that now !

 Also, that we have our API, we can try to make a simple app to try the integration with Hasura.